CaveStoryModdingCommunity/modding-wiki/wiki/assembly.md

 # Assembly Hacking

-*This page is a stub!
-You can help by expanding it!*

----

-This section provides more information on the resources/findings for hacking Cave Story using OllyDbg, or the Doukutsu Assembler.
+This section provides more information on the resources/findings for hacking Cave Story using [OllyDbg](ollydbg), or the Doukutsu Assembler.

 ### Advanced Hacking Tutorials